 Windows Forms can take advantage of two types of data binding: simple binding and complex binding.
 Each offers different advantages.

-- Simple data binding is the ability of a control to bind to a single data element, such as a value in a column in a dataset table.
-This is the type of binding typical for controls such as a TextBox control or Label control — that is, a control that typically only displays a single value.
+The ability of a control to bind to a single data element, such as a value in a column in a dataset table.
+This is the type of binding typical for controls such as a TextBox control orcontrol, which are controls that typically only displays a single value.
 In fact, any property on a control can be bound to a field in a database.
-For more information on simple data binding, see Creating a Simple-Bound Control on a Windows Form.
+There is extensive support for this feature in Visual Studio.

-- Complex data binding is the ability of a control to bind to more than one data element, typically more than one record in a database, or to more than one of any other type of bindable data element.
-Examples of controls that support complex binding are the DataGrid, ListBox, and ErrorProvider controls.
+The ability of a control to bind to more than one data element, typically more than one record in a database.
+Complex binding is also called list-based binding.
+Examples of controls that support complex binding are the, , and controls.

 Common Scenarios That Employ Data Binding

-In taking a view of the entire body of Windows applications, you will discover that nearly every commercial application uses information read from data sources of one sort or another, often by way of data binding.
-Below is a rundown of a few of the most common scenarios that utilize data binding as the method of data presentation and manipulation.
+Nearly every commercial application uses information read from data sources of one type or another, usually through data binding.
+The following list shows a few of the most common scenarios that utilize data binding as the method of data presentation and manipulation.

-- Reports provide a flexible way for you to display and summarize your data in a printed document.
+Reports provide a flexible way for you to display and summarize your data in a printed document.
 It is very common to create a report that prints selected contents of a data source either to the screen or to a printer.
 Common reports include lists, invoices, and summaries.
-Items are usually formatted into columns of lists, with sub-items organized under each list item, but it is always wisest to choose the layout that best suits the data.
+Items are usually formatted into columns of lists, with sub-items organized under each list item, but you should choose the layout that best suits the data.

-- Another common data presentation/manipulation scenario is the table lookup.
+Another common data presentation/manipulation scenario is the table lookup.
 Often, as part of a larger data display, a ComboBox control is used to display and manipulate data.
 The key is that the data displayed in the ComboBox control is different than the data written to the database.
-For example, if you had a ComboBox control displaying the items available from a grocery store, you would probably like to see the names of the products (bread, milk, eggs).
+For example, if you have a ComboBox control displaying the items available from a grocery store, you would probably like to see the names of the products (bread, milk, eggs).
 However, to ease information retrieval within the database and for database normalization, you would probably store the information for the specific items of a given order as item numbers (#501, #603, and so on).
 Thus, there is an implicit connection between the "friendly name" of the grocery item in the ComboBox control on your form and the related item number that is present in an order.
 This is the essence of a table lookup.
-For more information on creating an application featuring a table lookup, see Creating a Lookup Table for a Windows Forms ComboBox, ListBox, or CheckedListBox Control.